Sustainable Development Goals

 16.1.4Proportion of population that feel safe walking alone around the area they live after dark

-Global homicide rates (indicator 16.1.1) declined from 5.9 homicides per 100,000 population in 2015 to 5.6 in 2020.
-According to UN estimates there were approximately 437 000 homicide victims worldwide in 2020.
+Global homicide rates in 2021 stood at 5.8 homicides per 100,000 population, slightly below the rate in 2015 of 5.9.
+20. According to UN estimates there were approximately 458 000 homicide victims worldwide in 2021.
 Latin America and the Caribbean is the SDG region with the far highest homicide rates.

-There is insufficient data to assess global or regional trends on indicator 16.3.1.
+There is insufficient data to assess global or regional trends on this indicator.

 Note that the regional groupings used in the visualisation above (and all other visualisations on this page with regional data) follow the UN regional classification for the Sustainable Development Goals.